ivelum/landing/content/teamplify/_index.md

 ---
-title: Team management tool by ivelum team.
+title: Team management tool by ivelum.
 By developers, for developers
 description: Explore our ultimate tool for productive development teams.
-Team Analytics, Daily Standups, and more - free for teams up to 5 users.
+Team Analytics, Daily Standups, and more—free for teams of up to 5 users.
+Integrates with the most popular project management software.
 layout: teamplify
 menus:
   main: